JoshuaLampert/SimpleDiscontinuousGalerkin.jl/docs/src/overview.md

 ## Differences to Trixi.jl

-- The focus of SimpleDiscontinuousGalerkin.jl is on understandability and extendability of the code and less on performance and features.
+- The focus of SimpleDiscontinuousGalerkin.jl is on understandability and extendability of the code and less on performance and a wide variety of features.
 It is designed to closely follow the mathematical description of the DG method, which can make it suitable for teaching and learning purposes.
 For example, SimpleDiscontinuousGalerkin.jl implements more equivalent formulations like weak and strong formulation of the flux-differencing method to demonstrate the equivalence of these formulations.
 - SimpleDiscontinuousGalerkin.jl has no support for many features Trixi.jl has (many more equations, multiple space dimensions, more sophisticated numerical fluxes, adaptive mesh refinement, shock capturing, positive-preserving